Matthias McDonnell Bodkin: Journalistic career

 As deputy to William O'Brien, editor of the newspaper United Ireland, he was in charge of the paper in O'Brien's absence in the US at the time of the split in December 1890, and brought it firmly out against Parnell.
 He was ousted from the editor's office by force when Parnell and his supporters reclaimed the paper.
 He published an alternative Suppressed United Ireland and then The Insuppressible, which appeared up to 24 January 1891.
 Thereafter Bodkin was a leader writer on the Insuppressible's anti-Parnellite successor, the National Press.

 Political career

 At Timothy Healy's urging, Bodkin stood for parliament against the veteran Parnellite J. J. O'Kelly at North Roscommon in 1892, winning by 3,251 votes to 3,199, a margin of only 52 votes.
 He later wrote an account of the election campaign (and of his legal experiences) in White Magic (1897).
 He stood down at the end of his first term in 1895, saying that he could not afford to continue losing earnings from the Bar: "my poverty, and not my will, refused".
 O'Kelly regained the seat.
 Thereafter Bodkin was chief leader writer on the Freeman's Journal.
-Jointly with Thomas Sexton he founded The Irish Packet in 1903.
+He cofounded The Irish Packet in 1903.